ippontech/blog-usa/posts/go-cli-from-scratch.md

 }
 ```

-We test this app by running:
+We can test this app by running:

 ```shell
 $ go run main.go
 Working CLI!
 ```

 We just confirmed we have a working Go project but no time to celebrate just yet since it this doesn't feel like a CLI tool just yet.

 One thing that quickly stands from CLIs like Docker and Kubectl is the informative and friendly user manuals that are displayed by calling the base command.